Monday, September 16 6:00 p.m.

 Cult Classics Movie

-Tuesday, July 16th, 2019, 5:30 p.m.
-Come enjoy a screening of the cult classic “It: The Terror from Beyond Space” and a lecture with Fred Adams.
+Tuesday, August 20th, 5:30 p.m.
+Enjoy a screening of “Invaders from Mars” and a fascinating lecture by Fred Adams.